 3

-• After entering the new password and confirming it, the user’s password will be changed, and the password expiry message will no longer appear.
+Once youโve entered the new password and confirmed it, the password will officially be changed, and the password expiry message wonโt appear anymore.

 4